-Our School Mission Statement clearly states that as a community we seek to "set an example of service, as Jesus did, and in so doing fulfil the high aspirations we have for each of our members and foster the fullest spiritual, academic and personal development of our students."
+Our School Mission Statement clearly states that as a community we seek to "set an example of service, as Jesus did, and in so doing fulfil the high aspirations we have for each of our members and foster the fullest spiritual, academic and personal development of our pupils."

-The aim of St. Gregory's Catholic High School is to provide an experience of a Christian community in which is established a spirit of mutual trust, respect and co-operation: "thus will be fostered the fullest spiritual, academic and personal development" of our students.
-Students, Parents/Carers, Governors and Staff work in partnership.
+The aim of St. Gregory's Catholic High School is to provide an experience of a Christian community in which a spirit of mutual trust, respect, and co-operation: "is established to the fullest spiritual, academic and personal development" by pupils.
+Pupils, Parents/Carers, Governors, and Staff are in partnership.

 This policy strives to engage all members of our community.
-The sharing of common goals is essential to the well-being of our community and to the fulfilment of the high aspirations we have for all our students as 'ONE FAMILY...INSPIRED TO LEARN'.
-We recognise that positive inclusion must be taught, modelled and observed by our students for which all staff are responsible for on a daily basis.
+The sharing of common goals is essential to the well-being of our community and to the fulfilment of the high aspirations we have for all our pupils as 'ONE FAMILY...INSPIRED TO LEARN'.
+We recognise that positive inclusion must be taught, modelled, and observed by our pupils for which all staff are responsible for on a daily basis.

-The school, however, recognises that some pupils may be disadvantaged during all or at some point during their education at St Gregory's.
+The school recognises that some pupils may be disadvantaged during all or at some point during their education at St Gregory's.
 This policy sets out how St Gregory's will address the needs of such pupils.

-B Guiding principles
+B. Guiding principles

-- The school recognises that each pupil is an individual and will respond within its available resources to the needs of each one of them in order to help each pupil achieve his/her potential - The school acknowledges that those individual needs vary from pupil to pupil and at times from day to day. - The Curriculum Support department will focus on two areas: Learning, and Pupil Support and Guidance and will seek to address the needs of individual pupils in the most effective and efficient way. - The school recognises the important part played by Parents / Carers, Subject Teachers, Form Tutors, Heads of Department, Pupil Progress Managers, Curriculum Support Department, SLT and Governors as well as the role of other outside agencies and specialist staff in responding to identified needs. - The school recognises the importance of maximising the use of resources and monitoring their use on a regular basis and evaluating the policy and guidelines on an annual basis.
+- The school recognises that each pupil is an individual and will respond, within its available resources to meet the needs of each one of them to help each pupil achieve their potential - The school acknowledges the identified individual needs vary from pupil to pupil - The Curriculum Support department will focus on two areas: Learning, and Pupil Support and Guidance and will seek to address the needs of individual pupils in the most effective and efficient way - The school recognises the important part played by Parents / Carers, Subject Teachers, Form Tutors, Heads of Department, Pupil Progress Managers, Curriculum Support Department, SLT and Governors as well as the role of other outside agencies and specialist staff in responding to identified needs - The school recognises the importance of maximising the use of resources and monitoring their use on a regular basis and evaluating the policy and guidelines on an annual basis

-C Definition of Special Educational Needs and Disability (SEND) with regard to SEND Code of Practice
+C. Definition of Special Educational Needs and Disability (SEND) with regard to SEND Code of Practice